 When it comes to styling 4C hair, there are a variety of options that can work well.
 The key is to find styles that are gentle on the hair and help to retain moisture.
 Here are a few options to consider:

 Twists and Braids

 Twists and braids are a popular option for styling 4C hair.
 These styles can be done with or without extensions, and can last for several weeks with proper care.
 To create twists or braids, start by sectioning the hair and applying a leave-in conditioner or styling cream.
-Then, divide each section into smaller sections and twist or braid each one.
+Then, pide each section into smaller sections and twist or braid each one.
 You can also experiment with different sizes and shapes to create a variety of looks.